uc-r/uc-r.github.io/dates/convert_date.md

 ## [1] "2015-07-01 UTC" "2015-07-01 UTC" "2015-07-01 UTC"
 ```

-One of the many benefits of the `lubricate` package is that it automatically recognizes the common separators used when recording dates ("-", "/", ".", and "").
+One of the many benefits of the `lubridate` package is that it automatically recognizes the common separators used when recording dates ("-", "/", ".", and "").
 As a result, you only need to focus on specifying the order of the date elements to determine the parsing function applied:

 <center>